Skip to content

 Noël embarked on the Titanic in Southampton with her parents, her husband’s cousin Gladys Cherry and her maid Roberta Maioni.
 Her parents got off at Cherbourg while the rest of the group embarked for New York.
 The Countess had planned to move to America to start a new life with her husband.

-The three women boarded a life boat when the ship sank, and Noël divided her time between steering the lifeboat and consoling the distraught women and children who had left their husbands on the ship.
-When the Carpathia was sighted the women sang a hymn called ‘Pull for the Shore’ and afterwards they sang ‘Lead, Kindly Light’ upon Noël’s suggestion.
-She continued to help the women on children on the new ship, helping to make clothes for the babies and caring for the women and children around herr.
+The three women boarded a lifeboat when the ship sank, and Noël divided her time between steering the lifeboat and consoling the troubled women and children who had left their husbands on the boat.
+When the Carpathia was sighted, the women sang a hymn called ‘Pull for the Shore’ and afterwards sang ‘Lead, Kindly Light’ upon Noël’s suggestion.
+She continued to help the women and children on the new ship, making clothes for the babies and caring for the women and children around her.

 Lead, Kindly Light Lyrics